Availability of Courses

 All new students must complete the Gateway Seminar in Christian Scholarship during their first semester of attendance.

 The normal maximum semester load is 18 credit hours, but the student's grade point average affects the limit for the next term.
 A full-time student who earns a 3.0 GPA during a semester at JBU will be permitted to enroll for an increased load.
 First-time freshmen students are limited to a maximum of 18 hours during their first semester.

 |GPA||Next semester maximum|

 15 semester hours

 Enrolling for any credit hours beyond 18 in a semester will incur additional tuition charges at one-half the regular per-hour rate, regardless of prior grade point average.
-Enrollment for more than 21 hours is permitted only upon approval of a petition to the Associate Dean of Academic Services.
+Enrollment for more than 21 hours is permitted only upon approval of a petition to the Dean of Academic Services.

 The maximum summer term load is six credit hours.
 A student whose grade point average for the previous semester was 3.25 or better may petition to enroll for additional hours.